mattblackwell/mattblackwell.github.com/_research/psfe.md

 *(with [Soichiro Yamauchi][])*

-Marginal structural models are a popular tool for investigating the effects of time-varying treatments, but they require an assumption of no unobserved confounders between the treatment and outcome.
-With observational data, this assumption may be difficult to maintain, and in studies with panel data, many researchers use fixed effects models to purge the data of time-constant unmeasured confounding.
-Unfortunately, traditional linear fixed effects models are not suitable for estimating the effects of time-varying treatments, since they can only estimate lagged effects under implausible assumptions.
-To resolve this tension, we a propose a novel inverse probability of treatment weighting estimator with propensity-score fixed effects to adjust for time-constant unmeasured confounding in marginal structural models of fixed-length treatment histories.
+  Corporations, unions, and other interest groups have become key sponsors of television advertising in United States elections after the Supreme Court's decision in *Citizen's United v.
+FEC* that eliminated restrictions on such spending.
+This paper estimates the partisan effects of  ads sponsored by these groups to obtain a more complete picture of voter behavior and electoral politics.
+Advertising strategies vary over the course of the campaign, and so marginal structural models are a natural tool to estimate these effects.
+Unfortunately, this approach requires an assumption of no unobserved confounders between the treatment and outcome, which may not be plausible with observational electoral data.
+To address this, we propose a novel inverse probability of treatment weighting estimator with propensity-score fixed effects to adjust for time-constant unmeasured confounding in marginal structural models of fixed-length treatment histories.
 We show that these estimators are consistent and asymptotically normal when the number of units and time periods grow at a similar rate.
-Unlike traditional fixed effect models, this approach works even when the outcome is only measured at a single point in time as is common in  marginal structural models.
-We apply these methods to estimating the effect of negative advertising on the electoral success of candidates for statewide offices in the United States.
+Unlike traditional fixed effect models, this approach works even when the outcome is only measured at a single point in time as in our setting, though the method does rely on some degree of treatment switching within units.
+Against conventional wisdom, we find that interest group ads are only effective when run by groups supporting Democratic candidates and that these effects are most prominent after Donald Trump became a presidential candidate in 2016.

 [Soichiro Yamauchi]: https://soichiroy.github.io